kiwichrish/alpine_lighttpd/README.md

 # Overview

-A small docker lighttpd alpine:latest to host simple statick files.
+A small docker lighttpd alpine:latest to host simple / static websites.

 Does not currently have https support turned on, although it exposes port 443 and you can modify the config if you want.